rmbeddor14/AGIHouse_CloneMe/README.md

  - first is a test

  - check out the video vibecodesuccess in the img folder and see how well it worked!!

+ - also had it do a html frontend and that was super cool too, but i think it might add too much complexity when trying to connect everything